-- two elected parent governors - one elected academy staff governor (optional) - up to two Queen Elizabeth's Endowed School Trust appointed Trustees - one Nottingham and Southwell Diocesan appointed governor - up to four (five if a staff governor is not appointed or six in the case of a joint AC) persons appointed by the Academy Committee (to be called appointed governors)
+- two elected parent governors - one elected academy staff governor (optional) - up to two Queen Elizabeth's Endowed School Trust appointed Trustees

+- one Nottingham and Southwell Diocesan appointed governor - up to four (five if a staff governor is not appointed or six in the case of a joint AC) persons appointed by the Academy Committee (to be called appointed governors)

-The Executive Principal/Principal of the academy/ies are ex-officio members who will attend each meeting to present and advise Academy Committee governors.
-The Chief Executive Officer, Chief Operating Officer and Chief Education Officers (CEdOs) and any other executive may attend any meeting.
+The executive principal/principal of the academy/ies are ex-officio members who will attend each meeting to present and advise academy committee governors.
+The chief executive officer, chief operating officer and chief education officers (CEdOs) and any other executive may attend any meeting.

-The current governors of each academy/ies committee are set out in the register of Academy Committee governors maintained by the Clerk in each Academy and accessible on the individual academy website.
+The current governors of each academy/ies committee are set out in the register of academy committee governors maintained by the governance professional in each academy and accessible on the individual academy website.

-The Trustees have delegated the responsibility to the Academy Committee to:
+The trustees have delegated the responsibility to the academy committee to:

-- 12.4. make all necessary arrangements for, and determine all other matters relating to, an election of parent governors, including any question of whether a person is a parent of a registered student at an Academy.
-Any election of a parent governor which is contested shall be held by secret ballot; - 12.5. make all necessary arrangements for, and determine all matters relating to, the election of staff Academy Committee governors (if appointed). - 12.6.
-The term of office for any Trustee and Academy Committee governor shall be four years. - 12.7.
-The maximum term of office for a Trustee or Academy Committee governor is two four-year terms excluding any term served as a chair covered in point 13 below. - 12.8.
-Any Trustee or Academy Committee governor may be elected to serve additional terms of office in another academy if there is a vacancy.
+- 12.4. make all necessary arrangements for, and determine all other matters relating to, an election of parent governors, including any question of whether a person is a parent of a registered student at an academy.
+Any election of a parent governor which is contested shall be held by secret ballot - 12.5. make all necessary arrangements for, and determine all matters relating to, the election of staff academy committee governors (if appointed) - 12.6. the term of office for any trustee and academy committee governor shall be four years (reset as at 01.01.2021) - 12.7.
+The maximum term of office for a trustee or academy committee governor is two four-year terms excluding any term served as a chair covered in point 13 below (reset as at 01.01.2021) - 12.8.
+Any trustee or academy committee governor may be elected to serve additional terms of office in another academy or on the Trust board if there is a vacancy

-13. Chairs of Board and Academy Committees
+13 Chairs of board and academy committees